-Back in 2005, after doing an extensive search on the web, I couldn’t find very many people blogging about what it’s like to live day to day with the more severe refractory asthma, not to be confused with typical mild asthma.
+Back in 2005, after doing an extensive search on the web, I couldn’t find anyone blogging about what it’s actually like to live day to day with severe asthma.
 I thought I would change that.
 In doing so, I changed myself.

-I created this site to share my experiences in coping with this frustrating disease and the many challenges of maintaining a daily fitness program and a meaningful productive life.
-For me this includes aerobic exercise such as short distance racewalking and long distance endurance walking.
-I’m also heavily involved in Asthma/COPD advocacy and education.
+I created this site to share my observations and experiences in coping with this debilitating disease and the many challenges of staying physically fit and living the best I can.
+For me this includes exercising in the form of walking 1-3 miles per day.
+I’m heavily involved in Asthma/COPD advocacy and education.
 Im also a medical research subject for on-going asthma related studies.
 I’m brutally honest when it comes to writing about my disease.
-I don’t hold back or embellish, what you see and read here is happening to a real person.
-Aside from my asthma interests, I enjoy travel, meeting interesting people and playing the bass guitar.
+I don’t hold back or embellish anything.
+What you see and read here is happening to a real person.

-I exercise hard and I try to keep active because it makes me feel good about myself.
-But mostly I do it… to stay alive!
-It’s a fact that physical fitness is crucial for people with chronic lung diseases.
-I suppose in my case, I’ve taken that advise to the extreme, but If I can do it, anyone can.
+I exercise and keep as active as I can because it makes me feel good about myself, but mostly I do it to stay alive!
+It’s a proven fact that keeping in good physical shape is crucial for people with all forms of chronic lung disease.
+I suppose in my case I’ve taken it to the extreme, but If I can do it, anyone can.
 Exercise won’t cure your lung disease, but it can certainly help you live a better and probably longer life.